writethedocs/WTD-2019-conf-community-notes/notes/WTD PDX 2019 - Day 2.md

 #### [Chris Bush - SDK Reference Manuals: A flow-based approach](https://www.writethedocs.org/conf/portland/2019/speakers/#speaker-portland-2019-chris-bush)
 - N/A to Smarsh at this point, but check talk if needed later.
+- SDK/dev docs is written for implementers, not users.
+- Function over form (naturally)

 #### [Kay Miles - Product Documentation Strategy: What Is It and Why Do We Need It?](https://www.writethedocs.org/conf/portland/2019/speakers/#speaker-portland-2019-kay-miles)
 -